Return To Practice: Licensure Administration

 What happens if I am not approved for a licence reactivation?

-Please ensure you meet the eligibility criteria noted above before applying for reactivation.
+Please ensure you meet the eligibility criteria noted above before you apply for reactivation.
 You can review your membership history in myAPEGA to confirm details.

 If you apply and do not meet the required criteria for reactivation, you will be notified that your application has been denied and you will need to apply for reinstatement.